 This award celebrates outstanding reviews written by both Primary and Secondary students; those that stood out among the thousands of reviews uploaded to our website every week.

 Family Film of the Year (in association with First News)

 This category invites young people to vote for their favourite family film of the year.
 Previous winners have included Maleficent, Star Wars: The Force Awakens, and Miss Peregrine's Home for Peculiar Children.

-The Into Film Awards 2018 will take place at BFI Southbank on 13 March 2018, the perfect location to celebrate the wide range of talented young filmmakers, animators, documentarians, and review writers who we come in contact with every day at Into Film.
-We also get to shine the spotlight on amazing educators who use film to support learning in exciting and innovative ways.
+The Into Film Awards 2018 took place at BFI Southbank on 13 March 2018, as we celebrated the wide range of talented young filmmakers, animators, documentarians, and review writers who we come in contact with every day at Into Film.
+We also got to shine the spotlight on amazing educators who use film to support learning in exciting and innovative ways.

-*Note that Review of the Year is chosen from reviews submitted year-round for Review of the Week, and Family Film of the Year is voted for by young people in an online poll.
-Check back shortly to see when the poll goes live.
+* Note that Review of the Year is chosen from reviews submitted year-round for Review of the Week, and Family Film of the Year is voted for by young people in an online poll run by First News.